Patryk27/pwr-airly/README.md

 [Documentation](https://docs.rs/pwr_airly)

-[Airly](https://airly.eu/pl/) has made a pretty nice weather-sensors API, which I'm using in my own project - I thought I'd give a shot and try to create a wrapper someone else would also consider useful.
+[Airly](https://airly.eu/pl/) has made a pretty nice weather-sensors API, which I'm using in my own project - I thought I'd give a shot and try to create a client someone else would also consider useful.

 tl;dr This library is a simple, unofficial Rust client for the [Airly API](https://developer.airly.eu/docs).